 How much growth we can expect

 Analysts tend to comically overstate their five-year growth estimates.
 If you accept them at face value, you will overpay for stocks.
 But even though you should definitely take the analysts' prognostications with a grain of salt, they can still provide a useful starting point when compared with similar numbers from a company's closest rivals.

 Let's start by seeing what this company's done over the past five years.
 In that time period, Apple has put up past EPS growth rates of 64.9%.
 Meanwhile, Wall Street's analysts expect future growth rates of 19.6%.

 Here's how Apple compares with its peers for trailing-five-year growth:

 And here's how it measures up with regard to the growth analysts expect over the next five years:

-Source: Capital IQ, a division of Standard & Poor's; estimates for EPS growth.
+Source: S&P Capital IQ; estimates for EPS growth.

 The bottom line